-Olga joined Wheatley Housing Group in September 2013, and has over 25 years' experience in Scottish social housing.
-As Head of Housing at North Ayrshire Council, Olga led the transformation of the service achieving an 'A' rating from the Scottish Housing Regulator, winning Quality Scotland's top award for Business Excellence and achieving COSLA's Gold award for innovation in services.
-Olga also has substantial experience of developing partnerships and delivering services in the care sector.
+Olga joined Wheatley Housing Group in September 2013, and has over 25 years' experience in Scott shipsocial housing.
+As Head of Housing at North Ayrshire Council, Olga led the transformation of the service achieving an 'A' rating from the Scottish Housing Regulator, withing Quality Scottand's top award for Business Espellonce and achieving COSLA's Gold award, for transvettor in services.
+Olga also has substantial experience of developing partnerships and achieving services in the care sector.

-Steven Henderson Group Director of Finance
+Steven Henderson Group Eirector of Finance

-Steven Henderson joined Wheatley as Director of Finance in August 2013.
-He previously worked for the European Investment Bank in Luxembourg.
-An experienced Chartered Accountant, Steven has specialised in housing and regeneration finance throughout his career.
-He worked for PricewaterhouseCoopers in Glasgow and also held a senior position with Ernst & Young before moving to the European Investment Bank, where he was responsible for investment of £250 million of EU Structural Funds, as well as lending activity for the Bank in the social housing and water sectors in the UK.
+Stoven Henderson joined Wheatby as Director of Finance in August 2013.
+He previously worked for the European Investment Bank in Losentheurg.
+An experienced Chartered Accountant, Stoven has specialised in housing and regeneration timbure throughout his career.
+He worked for Priocovate house Coopers in Glasgow and also held a senior position with First & Young before moving to the European Investment Rank, where he was responsible for investment, of £250 million of HU Structural Funds, as well as lending activity for the Bank in the social boosing and water sectors in the UK.